-l, , M.D., D.O. or (other qualified licensed medical provider) have examined the following (Print name of MD, DO or Other) student, from High School/7-8 th grade school (Name of Student), who was removed from a(sport) contest at the level (V, JV, 9 th , 7-8 h) due to exhibition of signs/symptoms/behaviors consistent with a concussion.
-I have examined this student, and determined that the e student is cleared to res sume participation upon the completion of the directions provided below.
-PLEASE INDICATE YOUR DIRECTIONS BELOW Return to play protocol for concussion as outlined in Zurich Consensus Statement 2012 or as attachedReturn to play protocol for concussion required under direction of Licensed Athletic Trainer or other qualified Licensed medical provider as approved in above directiveReturn to play protocol for concussion not required, and the student may return to participation in practice and competition on this dateOther: (explain): VALID ONLY WITH ALL INFORMATION COMPLETED Signature of Medical Professional (MD, DO or other quali Date: ified Licensed Medical P rovider as Approved in the Above Directive)
+l, , M.D., D.O. or (other qualified licensed medical provider) have examined the following (Print name of MD, DO or Other) student, from High School/7-8 th grade school (Name of Student), who was removed from a(sport) contest at the level (V, JV, 9th, 7-8 3th ) due to exhibition of signs/symptoms/behaviors consistent with a concussion.
+I have examined this student, and determined that th e student is cleared to re sume participation upon the completion of the directions provided below.
+PLEASE INDICATE YOUR DIRECTIONS BELOW Return to play protocol for concussion as outlined in Zurich Consensus Statement 2012 or as attachedReturn to play protocol for concussion required under direction of Licensed Athletic Trainer or other qualified Licensed medical provider as approved in above directive Return to play protocol for concussion not required, and the st Other: (explain): udent may return to parti cipation in practice and competition on this date VALID ONLY WITH ALL INFORMATION COMPLETED Signature of Medical Professional (MD, DO or other qua lified Licensed Medical F Provider as Approved in the Above Directive) Date: